swholmstead/ForkLift/docs/schematics.md

 <h2>Schematic and Gerber Files</h2>

 The PCB (printed circuit board) is a standard 2 layer board.
-It can be manufactured by sites like https://jlcpcb.com/.
+It can be manufactured by sending the Gerber files to sites like https://jlcpcb.com/.
 It only costs $2 to get 5 PCBs.
 That is quite the bargain.

 You will need to create a free account, then click "Order Now".
 There will be a button to upload the Gerber zip files.